 1. Research: Understanding Users & Context

-We conducted multiple research methodologies to better understand how people use e-sports broadcasting services currently and what are their pain points.
-At the beginning of the project, we conducted e-sports market research to get a general understanding of e-sports broadcasting services.
+We conducted multiple research methodologies to better understand how people use e-sports broadcasting services and what their pain points are.
+In the beginning, we conducted e-sports market research to get a general understanding of e-sports broadcasting services.
 After that, we performed Contextual inquiry and Observation to not only understand how e-sports viewers use the broadcasting services but also to observe how they behave during each moment of the match - before, during, after the match.
 In addition, we wanted to be informed of our survey questions and direction for further research steps.
 We then conducted user surveys to understand more about the demographics of viewers as well as quantify their watching patterns.
 To get more in-depth qualitative data and figure out e-sports viewers' pain points and needs, we conducted user interviews as the last research activity.

 E-Sports Market Research